-Bus riders/day care are dismissed from the cafeteria.
+Bus riders and students in day care get dropped off and dismissed from the cafeteria.

 A student ID number (lunch number) is required when calling to change the way a student will go home.
 Many parents place this number in their phone contacts.

-If there is a change in how a student goes home, parents/guardians must send the teacher a message through Seesaw or Bloomz.
+If there is a change in how a student goes home, parents/guardians must send the teacher a message.
 Parents may also call the office to communicate a change in after school transportation before 2:30 p.m.

 Students will not be allowed to change their dismissal procedures without a phone call from a parent/guardian.